 He then suddenly finds himself in a quaint village as he soon discovers a piece of parchment at his feet, taking notice of the Japanese text on it as well as his facial image.
 Suddenly, he’s approached by a trio of samurais wearing familiar face masks who attempt to attack him.

-Fortunately, he easily defeats them before he holds the last guy up at blade point and demands that he explains himself.
+Fortunately, he easily defeats them before he holds the last guy up at blade point and orders him to explain himself.
 After learning that they were ordered by their master “to find the man dressed as a bat” and execute him, Batman knocks him out after he notices several more familiar samurais approaching.
 As such, he uses a smoke pellet and takes out his grappling hook before he realizes that there aren’t any tall-enough structures nearby for him to aim at before he simply slinks away.

 Following the opening title sequence, we shift to a short time later as Batman is outside of the main village.
 He attempts to access his Bat Computer system, only to discover that there’s no signal as he realizes that he’s in Ancient Japan.
 By the time he gets to the main pagoda, night has fallen as he reaches the rooftop before his automated cowl zooms in on a familiar figure talking with a samurai, where he discovers that it’s the Joker (voiced by Tony Hale).
 Suddenly, he’s discreetly approached by the genuine article before finding out that Harley Quinn (voiced by Tara Strong) was in disguise.